 Fertility Preservation Options Give Hope to Cancer Patients

-Receiving a cancer diagnosis at any age can be frightening and devastating, and for those individuals who have yet to start a family, the enormity of the diagnosis accompanies the shock and grief that their treatment options will most likely render them infertile, and they may not be able to conceive their own biological children in the future.
-While cancer societies have encouraged oncologists over the years to include fertility counseling to their patients before treatment begins, there are those who do not due to their own fear or concern that any delay in patient treatment may be detrimental to patient treatment outcome, or they may discourage it from the onset with the suggestion that there are alternatives like fostering and adoption that could be a future option in lieu of having biological children.
-Unfortunately, “well-meaning advice” such as this can cause additional emotional trauma to the patient which in itself may also negatively impact treatment outcome.
+Receiving a cancer diagnosis at any age can be frightening and devastating.
+For those individuals who have yet to start a family, the enormity of the diagnosis accompanies the shock and grief that their treatment options will most likely render them infertile.
+They may not be able to conceive their own biological children in the future.
+Cancer societies have encouraged oncologists over the years to include fertility counseling to their patients before treatment begins.
+However, there are those who do not due to their own fear or concern that any delay in patient treatment may be detrimental to patient treatment outcome.

 Sperm Freezing